Grand Bend Beach: 31 Things to Do & Where to Stay This Summer (2023)

 1. Swim in Lake Huron

-Pretty self-explanatory, swimming in the refreshing waters of Grand Bend is a must-do summer activity for all visitors.
+Without a doubt, swimming in the refreshing waters of Grand Bend is a must-do summer activity for all visitors.

 Because of Grand Bend’s “Blue Flag Beach” status, you can rest assured that the waters you are wading in are under strict quality and safety standards.